 Finally, you need to make sure you have installed the Yoast SEO plugin and set it up correctly.
 To help with this, check out my post on how to set up the Yoast SEO plugin PROPERLY!

 All set?
 Now let’s take a look at how to use the Yoast SEO metabox…

 The Yoast SEO metabox – overview

-Yoast does lots of helpful things in the background to optimise your blog for search engines.
-But the main part where you get involved is by using the Yoast SEO metabox to help you optimise an individual blog post.
+Yoast does lots of helpful things in the background to optimize your blog for search engines.
+But the main part where you get involved is by using the Yoast SEO metabox to help you optimize an individual blog post.

 Once you have installed the Yoast plugin, you will notice you get a box that looks like this at the end of each post (when you are in the editing screen).